letterpad/letterpad/README.md

 Password: demo
 ```

+## Documentation

-A verbose documentation can be found at [https://letterpad.app/docs](https://letterpad.app/docs).
+Documentation can be found at [https://docs.letterpad.app](https://docs.letterpad.app).

 Letterpad is an open source project, licensed under MIT.